 In this paper, I will design and analyze the rating system for Codeforces, the most famous website that hosts international competitive programming competitions.
 Codeforces, https://codeforces.com/, is a website that hosts competitive programming contests.
 “As of 2018, it has over 600,000 registered users” (Codeforces, 2021), and the number of users is increasing at a progressive rate.
 If competitors participate in rated contests, their rating will change.
 I will research the way of rating change after the contest based on competitor’s performance.

 The effectiveness of the rating system will be evaluated based on data of rating change of participants from the past contests.
-I will compare the rating change predicted by my method and program to the official rating change, and use predictability indicators to measure the extent of accuracy.
+I will compare the rating change predicted by my method and program to the official rating change, and use a predictability indicator to measure the extent of accuracy.

 2. Description of Codeforces Contest Mechanism